lusee-night/uncrater/documentation/CPT_instructions.md

 There are two parameters to this filename

  * root directory for the test to save its data.
-This should be the same across all step described below -- i.e. the script will generate subdirectories for each steps described below
+This should be the same for a test suite as explained below:
+    - say you have some root dir where you want to save data `/data/CPT/`
+    - for each CPT suite you want to decide on one root directory, e,g `/data/CPT/high_temperature_1`
+    - You specify `/data/CPT/high_temperature_1` for *all* tests below.
+    - the script will create this directory if it doesn't exist yet.
+    - individual runs below will be saved under these directory with `session*` subdiretories, e.g. `/data/CPT/high_temperature_1/session_route`

  * the test name.
 Valid test names are: alive, route, gain, noise, combine, science.

 The aliveness test is thus run as